MercuryTechnologies/alloglot/README.md

   languageId: string

   /**
-   * A command to start the language server.
+   * A shell command to start the language server.
    */
   serverCommand?: string

   /**
-   * A formatter command.
+   * A formatter shell command.
-   * Reads from STDIN and writes to STDOUT.
+   * STDIN will be equal to the contents of the current text document,
+   * not the file contents as it exists on disk.
+   * STDOUT will replace the entire contents of the current text document.
+   * Alloglot will not modify the file on disk (though your command might!).
-   * `${file}` will be replaced with the relative path to the file.
+   * `${file}` will be replaced with the full path to the file.
    */
   formatCommand?: string

+  /**
+   * A shell command to run after a file is saved.
+   * `${file}` will be replaced with the full path to the file.
+   */
+  onSaveCommand?: string

   /**
    * URL to documentation/API search.